How to Find If a Property Has a Mortgage : Uncover the Truth

 2. County Recorder’s Office

 Another way to find out about a property’s mortgage is by visiting the local county recorder’s office.
 They maintain a database of public records, including property deeds and mortgages.
-By searching the property address or owner’s name, you can obtain information about any existing mortgages on the property.
+By searching the property address or the owner’s name, you can obtain information about any existing mortgages on the property.

 3. Hire a Title Company